 The CODM's primary focus for review and resource allocation is the Company as a whole and not any component part of the business.
 All revenue streams for the business are managed centrally by functional teams (Demand, Supply, Procurement and Finance) that have responsibility for the whole of the Company's product portfolio.
 Although some discrete financial information is available to provide insight to the management team of the key performance drivers, the product group profit is not part of the CODM's review.
 Having considered these factors, management has judged that the Company comprises one operating segment under IFRS 8.
-As such, the disclosures required under IFRS 8 for the consolidated financial statements are shown on the face of the consolidated statement of income and comprehensive income and consolidated statement of financial position.
+As such, the disclosures required under IFRS 8 for the consolidated financial statements are shown on the face of the consolidated statement of financial position.